Evaluations of performance assessments

 4. Data collection

-Students receive an email with the link to the survey after the performance assessment (usually at 8:00pm on the day of the exam).
-The survey remains open for 24 hours and is closed automatically.
+Students receive an email with the access link to the questionnaire at 8:00 pm on the day of the performance assessment.

 6. Validation

-After the Evaluation Office has received the confirmation that grades have been entered and forwarded, we checks the transferal of the grades and the response rate in order to protect the students' anonymity (survey validity).
+After the Teaching Evaluation Office has received confirmation that the grades have been entered, it checks the number of valid responses in order to preserve the anonymity of the students.

 8. Sharing results